-There is a need for effective planning for the remote audit to ensure that it effectively achieves stated objectives and minimum audit time.
+There is a need for effective planning for the remote audit to ensure that it achieves stated objectives and minimum audit duration.
 As a result, more time might be needed for the planning process.
-The total audit duration based on the calculation in Part 3 of the Scheme rules shall be met.
+The total audit duration based on the calculation in Part 3 of the Scheme shall be met.
 Where rounding is applied, durations shall be rounded upwards to the nearest half day taking into account that additional time might be required to conduct the remote audit.
+Total audit duration does not include preparation activities or reporting, and additional time is required for these activities as defined in Part 3 of the Scheme.

-The types of issues to be considered in the planning phase are explained in ISO 19011 clause 6.2.3 Determining feasibility of audit:
+The types of issues to be considered in the planning phase are explained in ISO 19011 clause 6.2.3 Determining feasibility of the audit: